 The syllabus and course schedule may be subject to change.
 Changes will be communicated via the Ed announcement tool.
-It is the responsibility of students to check Ed for instructor posts, email messages, and course announcements to stay current in their online courses.
+Students must check Ed for instructor posts, email messages, and course announcements to stay current in their online courses.

 Course Schedule